-Unilever UK advertises corporate brand on TV for first time as part of global campaign
+Unilever UK advertises corporate brand on TV for first time

 For the first time in its more-than 125 year history, during a prime time X Factor advertising slot this weekend, Unilever UK will advertise its corporate umbrella brand on TV, as part of a global ‘Project Sunlight’ campaign, launching in five leading markets around the world.